Biography

 With a strong and early interest in the theatre, Lee departed for New York City before her 20th birthday.
 Once there, she enrolled in Columbia University and took several drama courses, each of them taught by Milton Smith.

 After many years in Rose's employ, Lee eventually went to work for various other producers and theatre companies, then founded her own theatrical services agency.
-Ms. Lawrence would also marry, founding with her husband, Bert Lawrence, a company that produced both plays and films for a variety of clients including the National Association of Manufacturers, the Milk Industry Foundation, and the New York Life Insurance Company, among others.
-Mr. and Mrs. Lawrence had two sons; they divorced in the late 1950s.
+Lawrence would also marry, founding with her husband, Bert Lawrence, a company that produced both plays and films for a variety of clients including the National Association of Manufacturers, the Milk Industry Foundation, and the New York Life Insurance Company, among others.
+Lee and Bert Lawrence had two sons; they divorced in the late 1950s.

 In 1958, Lawrence joined the NBC television network and formed a long, fruitful partnership with on-air TV legend Dave Garroway, the low-key host of the network's "Today" show.